BOC-3 vs FMCSA L&I: the filing vs the system that receives it

 How they connect at filing time

-The filing flow is: (1) carrier signs intake with registered provider; (2) provider populates Form BOC-3 with carrier data plus the provider's 51 process-agent designations; (3) provider submits electronically through the FMCSA L&I system, citing the provider's current BOC-91 standing as authority; (4) L&I queues, validates, and indexes the filing; (5) SAFER refreshes from L&I within 2-24 hours; (6) carrier (and any third party — broker, insurance underwriter, FMCSA enforcement) verifies the BOC-3 by checking the carrier's SAFER snapshot.
+The filing flow is: (1) carrier signs intake with registered provider; (2) provider populates Form BOC-3 with carrier data plus the provider's 51 process-agent designations; (3) provider submits electronically through the FMCSA L&I system, citing the provider's current FMCSA process-agent registration standing as authority; (4) L&I queues, validates, and indexes the filing; (5) SAFER refreshes from L&I within 2-24 hours; (6) carrier (and any third party - broker, insurance underwriter, FMCSA enforcement) verifies the BOC-3 by checking the carrier's SAFER snapshot.

 Frequently asked questions